ocrmypdf/OCRmyPDF/docs/docker.rst

 For users who already have Docker installed this may be an easy and convenient option.
 However, it is less performant than a system installation and may require Docker engine configuration.

-OCRmyPDF needs a generous amount of RAM, CPU cores, and temporary storage space.
+OCRmyPDF needs a generous amount of RAM, CPU cores, temporary storage space, whether running in a Docker container or on its own.
+It may be necessary to ensure the container is provisioned with additional resources.

 .. _docker-install: